IanHopkinson/rosetta-rust/README.md

 This compiles documentation from function comments marked `///` or `!//` for module level documentation.

 ## Git Bash

 Although I develop on Windows I use the Git Bash prompt.
 For other languages it is sometimes useful to have a `make` file to invoke tools but for Rust `cargo` is sufficiently functional for it not to be required.

 ## Visual Studio Code
 As a personal choice, I use Visual Studio Code for software development.
 There is a [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) which supports development in Rust.
+The settings I used for this project can be found in `.vscode/settings.json` the only changes are to explicitly use `clippy` for linting and show tests in the test explorer.